Hanif Kureishi: Career

 Kureishi started his career in the 1970s as a pornography writer, under the pseudonyms Antonia French and Karim.

 He went on to write plays for the Hampstead Theatre, Soho Poly, and by the age of 18, was with the Royal Court.

-He wrote My Beautiful Laundrette in 1985, a screenplay about a gay Pakistani-British boy growing up in 1980s London for a film directed by Stephen Frears.
-The screenplay, especially the racial discrimination experienced, contained elements from Hanif's experiences as the only Pakistani student in his class at school.
+He wrote My Beautiful Laundrette in 1985, about a gay Pakistani-British boy growing up in 1980s London, for a film directed by Stephen Frears.
+The screenplay, especially the racial discrimination experienced, contained elements from Kureishi's experiences as the only Pakistani student in his class at school.
 It won the New York City Film Critics Best Screenplay Award and an Academy Award nomination for Best Original Screenplay.
 He also wrote the screenplay for Sammy and Rosie Get Laid (1987).

 His book The Buddha of Suburbia (1990) won the Whitbread Award for the best first novel and was made into a BBC television series with a soundtrack by David Bowie.

-1991 saw the release of the feature film titled London Kills Me, written and directed by Kureishi.
+In 1991 his feature film titled London Kills Me, which he wrote and directed, was released.

-His novel Intimacy (1998) revolved around the story of a man leaving his wife and two young sons after feeling physically and emotionally rejected by his wife.
+Kureishi's novel Intimacy (1998) revolved around the story of a man leaving his wife and two young sons after feeling physically and emotionally rejected by his wife.
 This created some controversy as Kureishi recently had left his own partner (the editor and producer Tracey Scoffield) and two young sons; it was assumed to be at least semi-autobiographical.
-In 2000/2001, the novel was adapted into the film Intimacy by Patrice Chéreau, which won two Bears at the Berlin Film Festival: a Golden Bear for Best Film and a Silver Bear for Best Actress (Kerry Fox).
-It was controversial for its explicit sex scenes.
+In 2000/2001, the novel was adapted into the film Intimacy by Patrice Chéreau, which won two awards at the Berlin Film Festival.
 The book was translated into Persian by Niki Karimi in 2005.